 Rick McCollum grew up in Tahlequah, Oklahoma, capital of the Cherokee nation, an area rich in western history.
 “I was completely surrounded by the old west.
-My dad and uncles were stockmen; my friends were Native Americans, world champion cowboys, cowgirls and just plain “ole country folk”.
+My dad and uncles were stockmen; my friends were Native Americans, world champion cowboys, cowgirls and hardworking "country folk."

 After a brief trip back to Oklahoma, McCollum decided to pursue his childhood dream.
 “Jumping from a successful career in illustration to fine art was scary.
-It was like starting all over, but I was painting what I loved and who I am.
-My art became more to me than just making money.”
+It was like starting all over, but I was painting what I loved.
+It connected me to home."
 In 2001 he received the Russell Auction Ralph “Tuffy” Berg award for the best new artist.
 In 2002 the Old West Museum, Western Spirit Art Show and Sale, awarded him, Best Oil Painting.
 In 2007 Rick received the Artist Choice award at the Western

 Artists of America show and sale at the Hubbard Museum in Ruidoso,

-Rick is a professor of art at Bridgeport University, and a member of the Oil Painters of America and The Western Artists of America.
-The West Lives On Gallery in Jackson Hole, Wyoming, The Heritage Gallery in Scottsdale, Arizona and Gallerie Amsterdam in Carmel, CA represent his work.
+Rick is an adjunct professor of art at the Shintaro Akatsu School of Design at the University of Bridgeport, and a past member of the Oil Painters of America and The Western Artists of America.
+The West Lives On Gallery in Jackson Hole, Wyoming, and Gallerie Amsterdam in Carmel, CA represent his work.